Simanta-Sen/demoapp/README.md

-For APIs - Demo testing for github webhook trigger2 on remote server by Simanta Sen
+For APIs - Demo12 testing for github webhook trigger23 on remote server by Simanta Sen

 # Run test
 ```